stephenajulu/julzinsight.co/content/contact.md

       value: Contact - Julz Insight | Tech Solutions with Web, AI, Digital Transformation & Cloud Expertise
       keyName: property
     - name: 'og:description'
-      value: Book a personalized consultation with us over video conferencing.
+      value: Schedule a 1-on-1 consultation with our Stephen Ajulu, our CEO over video conferencing.
 Select a date from the calendar below and get expert advice for your needs.
 Join the video conference easily with our team's guidance.
-Start now to achieve your goals.
+Alternatively fill in the contact form and start achieving your goals now.
       keyName: property
     - name: 'og:image'
       value: images/about.jpg